One in eight women will get breast cancer. Early detection improves odds of survival.

 Women should have a clinical breast exam by a health care provider at least every three years beginning at age 20 — yearly if there's a family history of breast cancer.
 All women 40 and older should have a yearly clinical breast exam.

 Women should get an annual screening mammogram beginning at age 40.
 Yearly mammograms should begin earlier for women at higher risk of breast cancer.
+If you are at higher risk, ask your doctor when you should begin mammograms.

 Women should begin performing monthly breast self-exams beginning at age 20.